chess-uiuc/cars-analysis/README.md

 ### How to use the Matlab interface to FORTRAN `carsfit_co2`

+The Matlab interface to the FORTRAN code is called `cfx`.
+To use it, you must first build or obtain the binary `carsfit_co2` executable for your particular platform.
+If you have a FORTRAN compiler, the instructions above can help you build it.
+Otherwise, you must obtain an executable from someone that already has one.

+The following steps should get you up and running with the Matlab interface to the FORTRAN code.

 1) Build or obtain the binary (See HOWTO build FORTRAN `carsfit_co2` above):

 The build process (or an executable you otherwise obtain) must be located at and named: